White Paper: stack stabilisation and antislip bags

 Fine powders and antislip packages:

 When, on the other hand, the package is moved and transported, the enclosed powder and air are willingly mixed again, causing the contents to become liquid, which makes the stack unstable, despite the many layers of stretch film wrap.
 Various solutions have been developed for post-venting the sealed film bags, but there is always air left in the package.
-Plastic bag packages are never rock hard, which is why they behave "slippery", which is usually made even worse by the fine dust deposited on the surface of the bags.
+Plastic bag packages of fine powdery products are never rock hard, which is why they tend to behave "slippery", which is usually made even worse by fine dust deposited on the surface of the bags.

 This is where the non-slip feature of the bags comes into play, with which the stack can be stabilised from the inside out.
 GripTop technology provides excellent stack stability for state-of-the-art fine-powder packaging.
 And Abrafol bags easily cope with even the most extreme challenges.